lnls-sirius/bbb-daemon/README.md

 This program should be executed in the host that needs to be monitored.
 It pings the server every 1 second.
 It can also receive commands that should run in the host.
 Execute `run.sh` in `daemon/` folder.

+## Docker

+To launch the server application on swarm enter the directory `docker/swarm/ ` and run `sudo docker stack deploy -c docker-swarm.yml bbb-daemon`.
+To remove the containers `sudo docker stack rm bbb-daemon`.

 ### Configuration files